anza-xyz/solana-pay/SPEC1.1.md

 The wallet and application should allow additional fields in the request body and response body, which may be added by future specification.

 #### Error Handling
-If the application responds with an HTTP [client](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#client_error_responses) or [server](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#server_error_responses) error in response to the POST or PUT operations, the wallet must consider the entire message-signing request as failed.
+If the application responds with an HTTP [client](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#client_error_responses) or [server](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#server_error_responses) error in response to the POST or PUT operations, the wallet must consider the entire transaction request as failed.

 Client and server errors may optionally be accompanied by a JSON body containing a UTF-8 string `message` field describing the nature of the error:
 ```json